-Rosslare Golf Club is fortunate to have a dedicated Junior Golf Section thanks to the efforts of volunteers down through the years.
+Rosslare Golf Links is fortunate to have a dedicated Junior Golf Section thanks to the efforts of volunteers down through the years.

 Regular coaching is given to the junior boys and girls by our PGA professional, Jamie O’ Sullivan.